As a health or social care professional, carers' needs are an integral part of your work.

 - provide 'carer awareness' training for all staff (it can be helpful to involve carers or carers’ organisations in delivering this training)

-- develop links to local carers’ organisations to explore ways in which you could work together to support carers (e.g. in some hospitals, a carers’ centre employee supports carers during the hospital discharge process)
+- develop links to local carers’ organisations to explore ways in which you could work together to support carers (for example in some hospitals, a carers’ centre employee supports carers during the hospital discharge process)

 - ensure that systems and processes promote carer identification and recording